JoaoCostaIFG/multiprovider-lazymc/README.md

 You can find multiple build for different Minecraft versions at the [project's DockerHub page](https://hub.docker.com/repository/docker/joaocostaifg/lazymc-purpur/general).

+### Environment variables

+The following environment variables are optional:

+- `MC_RAM_MIN` - the minimum amount of RAM reserved for the server.
+Defaults to 512 MB.
+- `MC_RAM_MAX` - the maximum amount of RAM the server can use.
+Defaults to 1G, which is likely too conservative.
+- `JAVA_OPTS` - you can pass extra arguments for the Java virtual machine, e.g., `--add-modules=jdk.incubator.vector`

 ### Build options

 There some build options to tweak, e.g.,